All Expense Paid Summer Internship in Tokyo, Japan

-- Formal admission to the College of Business by the time you would be participating in the internship in Japan;
+- Formal admission to the Jake Jabs College of Business & Entrepreneurship by the time you leave for the internship in Japan;

 - A cumulative GPA of 3.0 or greater;

-- Enrollment at MSU during the semester immediately following the internship; and
+- Enrollment at MSU during the semester immediately following the internship

 Please note: Due to the language course requirement prior to participating in the internship, you should apply to the program one year before you expect to travel.

 The following expenses are covered by the internship: